Safe On-Orbit Dislodging of Deployable Structures via Robust Adaptive MPC: Experiment Results

+Table~\ref{tab:metrics_compact} presents a quantitative evaluation of the proposed RAMPC against baseline controllers, providing compelling evidence of its superior performance across both simulation and hardware implementations.
+The metrics clearly demonstrate that the RAMPC framework achieves the lowest root mean square errors for both angle and velocity tracking, signifying enhanced control accuracy and robustness.
+Furthermore, our method exhibits a substantially lower constraint violation rate, a critical outcome that validates its capacity for ensuring operational safety during the complex dislodging maneuver.
+The controller also attains the fastest convergence times in both experimental settings, highlighting its superior efficiency.
+These empirical results collectively underscore the primary contribution of this work, affirming that the proposed robust adaptive MPC strategy effectively delivers a more accurate, safe, and efficient solution for the on orbit servicing task under significant parametric uncertainty.

+Fig.~\ref{fig::runtime_1} presents a comparative analysis of the computational performance for the proposed Robust Adaptive Model Predictive Control RAMPC, a baseline Adaptive Model Predictive Control AMPC, and a Model Reference Adaptive Control MRAC scheme.
+The figure illustrates the runtime distribution in milliseconds for each control step, evaluated with a prediction horizon of six and employing warm starts to initialize the optimization.
+Both the RAMPC and AMPC methods exhibit comparable median computation times, which are observed to be well under two milliseconds.
+The interquartile ranges indicate consistent performance for both predictive controllers.
+In contrast, the non-predictive MRAC demonstrates substantially lower computational overhead, yet all three controllers comfortably satisfy the ten-millisecond control loop budget, confirming their suitability for real-time implementation.

 Fig.~\ref{fig::pid_wrench} shows the wrench applied by the \textit{Client} during the dislodging using PID control method.
-Based on the results, we can see clearly that the PID method can make the \textit{Client} out of its safe range easily, which will break the hardware easily.
+Based on the results, we can clearly see that the PID method can easily cause the \textit{Client} to exceed its safe range, which can damage the hardware.

 Fig.~\ref{fig::ac_wrench} shows the wrench applied by the \textit{Client} during the dislodging via adaptive control.
-Based on the results, it's also straightforward to see that even though the adaptive control method shows a little bit better than PID, it still can make the \textit{Client} be out of its safe range to bring the potential breakage for the hardware.
+Based on the results, it's also straightforward to see that even though the adaptive control method shows a little bit better than PID, it still can make the \textit{Client} be out of its safe range, bring potential damage to the hardware.

 Fig.~\ref{fig::mpc_wrench} shows the wrench applied by the \textit{Client} during the dislodging via our robust adaptive MPC.
-Based on the results, we can find that the adaptive control method can ensure the wrench from the \textit{Client} is always under the constraint to keep the safe during dislodging.
+Based on the results, we can see that the adaptive control method ensures the wrench from the \textit{Client} is always within the constraint to maintain safety during dislodging.

 Fig.~\ref{fig::exp_error_vel} shows the comparison results for the angular velocity, angle position and tracking error during dislodging.
 We can clearly see that our robust adaptive MPC shows good performance in terms of both convergence speed and constraint limits.